mochi/mochikit/doc/rst/MochiKit/Signal.rst

             ``func.apply(src, ...)`` will be called when the signal is signalled.

-    No other combinations are allowed and should raise and exception.
+    No other combinations are allowed and will raise an exception.

     The return value can be passed to :mochiref:`disconnect` to disconnect the signal.